 For years I’ve been getting press releases from Sacred Earth Journeys, a company that specializes in trips to spiritual sites around the world.
 So much about the company appealed to me—its focus on spirituality, its expert guides, and the locations of its trips.
 But the timing was never right and there was always a good reason I couldn’t go.

 But I finally got the chance to travel with Sacred Earth Journeys—and the experience more than lived up to my expectations.
 A tour called Maya Temples of Transformation immersed me in the culture and spirituality of pre-Columbian Mexico and Guatemala.
 During the week we visited three major Mayan sites: Palenque, Yachxilan, and Tikal.
 Along the way we trekked through jungles, took part in ceremonies with ancient roots, and listened to howler monkeys in the treetops above.
-It was a marvelous trip!
-And over the next posts I’ll be telling you about what I experienced.

 I was accompanied on the tour by my intrepid husband, Bob, and our equally intrepid friend Brian.
 But during the week I also got to know our fellow travelers, who hailed from Australia, England, and Canada as well as the U.S. Some had been part of Sacred Earth Journeys before; others were newbies.
 All of us shared an interest in the spiritual side of travel, and all of us wanted to truly experience the places we were seeing, not just skip across the surface.